tritonlmk/Traffic_sign_classifier/writeup_template.md

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose eight German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: